raaulalonso/so_long/README.md

-# So_Long - A Collectibles Game
+# so_long - A Collectibles Game

-Welcome to So_Long, a fun and challenging game where you need to collect all the items before you can exit the map.
-All the textures used in the game have been hand-painted to create a unique and visually appealing experience.
+All the textures used in the game have been hand-painted.
 This game is programmed in C and is designed for macOS.

 ## How to Play

-In So_Long, the objective is to navigate through a map, collect all the items, and then reach the exit to complete the level.
+In so_long, the objective is to navigate through a map, collect all the items, and then reach the exit to complete the level.
 The game comes with a set of pre-designed maps, but you can create your own custom maps to challenge yourself or others.

 ## Getting Started